fonnesbeck/Bios8366/software.md

 ### Mac OS X

 Since OS X ships with Python pre-installed, it is often inconvenient to install another Python distribution.
-For users running OS X 10.8 (Mountain Lion), I build and maintain the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/) which are recent builds of fundamental Python scientific computing packages for OS X. The installer is a simple shell script that will install recent 64-bit builds of Numpy,  Scipy, Matplotlib, IPython, Pandas, Statsmodels, Scikit-Learn and PyMC.
+For users running the latest version of OS X, I build and maintain the [Scipy Superpack](http://fonnesbeck.github.io/ScipySuperpack/) which are recent builds of fundamental Python scientific computing packages for OS X. The installer is a simple shell script that will install recent 64-bit builds of Numpy,  Scipy, Matplotlib, IPython, Pandas, Statsmodels, Scikit-Learn and PyMC.

 ### Ubuntu & Debian